nls1729/acme-code/README.md

 acme-code
 =========
+Effective March 29, 2021 I will no longer maintain the following Gnome Shell Extensions:
+I give my permission to anyone who may want to become the maintainer.
+I no not have the free time or energy necessary to maintain the extensions.

 This repository contains Gnome Shell Extensions and other supporting files.
 Extensions which are available from the Gnome Shell Extension